 The Buckham Fine Arts Project, as known as Buckham Gallery, is predominantly known as a visual arts exhibition space in Flint.
-However it is BFAP’s mission to present high quality contemporary art, both visual and performance, for the enrichment of its surrounding communities.
-With the launching of the Writer In Residence program, BFAP is looking to tap Flint’s rich spring of contemporary literary arts.
+However it is Buckham’s mission to present high quality contemporary art, both visual and performance, for the enrichment of its surrounding communities.
+With the launching of the Writer In Residence program, Buckham taps into Flint’s rich spring of contemporary literary arts and supports BIPOC writers in Genesee County.

 “This residency is specifically designed to engage with writers in our community.
 It’s an opportunity for literary artists to immerse in their appreciation of visual arts by experiencing the exhibits in the gallery.
 They then create compositions in response to our exhibitions.
 This collaboration between Buckham and our literary artist will culminate in a publication featuring their art and images from our exhibitions,” said Buckham’s director, Michele Leclaire.